jorgegv/rage1/doc/DATAGEN.md

 this element (=obstacle) but s/he must move around.
 Arguments:
   * `NAME`: the Btile that will be used to draw this obstacle
   * `ROW`, `COL`: position of the obstacle on the screen
+  * `ACTIVE`: 1 if this obstacle is active, 0 if not.
+Obstacles can be activated and deactivated during the game, this setting defines the initial state.
+  * `CAN_CHANGE_STATE`: 1 if it can change state, 0 if not.
+If it is ommited, its state will not change during the game.
 * `DECORATION`: places a decoration on the screen.
 The hero can go over it.
   Arguments are the same as for OBSTACLEs.
 * `HOTZONE`: a zone on the screen where something happens when the hero goes